 Welker v.
-MiMedx, et. al.
+MiMedx et. al.

-On November 4, 2022, Troy Welker and Min Turner, former optionholders of the Company, brought a lawsuit in Fulton County State Court against the Company, former directors Terry Dewberry and Charles Evans, and former officers Parker H. "Pete" Petit, William C. Taylor, and Michael Senken alleging violations of the Georgia Racketeer Influenced and Corrupt Organizations ("RICO") Act against all defendants, and conspiracy to violate the Georgia RICO Act and breach of fiduciary duty against the individual defendants.
-On motion by the Company, the case was moved to the Fulton County Business Court.
-The Company and the individual defendants filed answers and motions to dismiss, which were denied on the RICO claims, but granted with respect to the breach of fiduciary duty claims against the individual defendants.
-The parties have subsequently reached a settlement in principle to resolve all claims.
+On November 4, 2022, Troy Welker and Min Turner, former option holders of the Company, brought a lawsuit in Fulton County State Court against the Company, former directors Terry Dewberry and Charles Evans, and former officers Parker H. "Pete" Petit, William C. Taylor, and Michael Senken alleging violations of the Georgia Racketeer Influenced and Corrupt Organizations ("RICO") Act against all defendants, and conspiracy to violate the Georgia RICO Act and breach of fiduciary duty against the individual defendants.
+In August 2024, the parties reached a settlement and the matter is resolved.